-A work place should provide a healthy, collaborative environment where everyone works together towards a greater good.
+A workplace should provide a healthy, collaborative environment where everyone works together toward a greater good.
 If you’re being disrespected, disregarded or generally abused at your work, you need to stand up for yourself.
-Not only for yourself, but for the next person who might be treated unjustly.
+Not only for yourself but for the next person who might be treated unjustly.

 Of course, that’s easier said than done.
 If you’re too bold you might stand yourself up out of a job.
 But if you remain timid, then you’ll just continue the destructive cycle and stay miserable, or quit.
 Tactfully standing up for yourself requires some foresight and a strategy.

 There’s a balance to everything, especially office politics.
 Don’t be cowardly, but certainly don’t rise to anger.
 Getting heated is only going to get met with more heat, and before you know it you’ll have a fire you can’t put out.
 Instead of burning bridges, try these tactics to be professionally assertive, and finally, stand up for yourself!